pyOpenSci/python-package-guide/package-structure-code/python-package-structure.md

   of the flat layout for more complex builds.

-While we suggest that you use the **src/package** layout discussed above, it's important to also understand the flat layout, especially if you plan to contribute to a package that uses this layout
+While we suggest that you use the **src/package** layout discussed above, it's important to also understand the flat layout, especially if you plan to contribute to a package that uses this layout.

 ```{admonition} Why most scientific Python packages do not use source